-Summer is upon us and an army of grey-market gatherers are descending on the forests of British Columbia to harvest berries, mushrooms, floral greenery and an array of other botanical products, part of a largely informal non-timber forest products (NTFP) sector worth somewhere near a half billion dollars a year in sales.
+Summer is upon us and an army of grey-market gatherers are descending on the forests of British Columbia.
+They are there to harvest berries, mushrooms, floral greenery and an array of other botanical products.
+This is part of a largely informal non-timber forest products (NTFP) sector worth somewhere near a half billion dollars a year in sales.

 With the current downturn in the forest industry, increasing numbers of laid off workers may now turn to harvesting NTFPs as their unemployment benefits begin to wind down.
-Without some concrete actions towards legitimizing and regulating the NTFP industry in BC then the price we will all pay for continued inaction is the loss of part of our collective natural heritage and the loss of the opportunities to develop sustainable rural jobs and economic stability.
+Without some concrete actions towards legitimizing and regulating the NTFP industry in BC then the price we will all pay for continued inaction is the loss of part of our collective natural heritage.
+And also the loss of the opportunities to develop sustainable rural jobs and economic stability.